rdsea/bigdataplatforms/faq.md

 No. We do not impose any lecture/tutorial participation rules.
 In principle, you can complete the course without lecture/tutorial participation.
 It is however important that you should join lectures and tutorials where we can have face-to-face discussions.
 At the moment, we do not plan to record lectures and tutorials.
 Note that you may be required to be in person to explain your assignments.

-### Is assignment/project independent work so that I dont have to team up with other students?
+### Is the assignment/project independent work so that I dont have to team up with other students?

 Assignment/project work is independent at the moment.
 Thus you can complete the course without teamwork as long as you obtain enough marks from your assignments.
 Note that you may be required to be in person to explain your assignments.